WJ-Ren/Program-for-existing-papers/README.md

 # This file contains program for the existing interval observer design methods.
-Some simulation may need additional toolboxes to run.
+Some simulations may need additional toolboxes to run.
 Please refer to the information in corresponding scripts.